CS2103AUG2016-F11-C2/main/docs/UserGuide.md

    * **`exit`** : exits the app
 7. Refer to the [Features](#features) section below for details of each command.<br>

+8. Please remember that when inputting dates into CMDo, you must do so in **MM/DD/YYYY** format.

 # Features

 ## `add` tasks #LikeASiri

 You may add due-by tasks, with relative, explicit or floating date-time inputs.
 CMDo understands everyday language.
+Remember that if you are inputting dates, use the **MM/DD/(YYYY)** format.
 ```
 # Due-bys
 add 'give me some sugar' tmr at noon                  # relative date and time